Prajwal1110/Exploratary-Data-Analysis/README.md

 # Exploratary-Data-Analysis
-  Here i will be updating status of Data Analsis Project
+  Here i will be updating status of Data Analysis Project